TheR3dWizard/youSupply_Hackfest/README.md

 15. Route - A path through a cluster that satisfies all the nodes
 16. Delivery - A route is built of individual deliveries

-## Functional Requirements

-- Users should be able to post their needs and surpluses

-- Delivery agents should be able to pick what requests they can satisfy

-- There should be an algorithm to optimize requests and supplies to satisfy all requests

-- The process for users to post requirements should be easy

-## Non-Functional Requirements

-- The app should be integrated with pre-existing NGOs to help their efforts

-- Measures should be implemented to prevent misuse

-- There should be features to foster a sense of community among the users

-- Users should be able to directly connect with other users bypassing the algorithm if they so choose

 ## System Architecture